-Consider Adam in the Garden of Eden who is taking a crash course in life.
-He is endowed with a stream of apples that he can pick from the trees in the garden.
-Each period he chooses whether or not to pick the apples available that day; however, once he picks an apple, he has to eat it right away.
+Consider Adam in the Garden of Eden who is taking a crash course^{fn2} in life.
+He is endowed with a certain stream of apples that he can pick from the trees in the garden.
+Each period he chooses whether or not to pick the apples available that day; however, once he picks the apples he has to eat them right away.
 In other words, he cannot store apples from one day to the next.

-Adam was created rational and he is aware of the fact that a rational decision maker first has to identify what a final consequence is.
-Adam adopts the standard economic view that a final consequence is a list of quantities of apples to be consumed each day.
-For example, the sequence that describes eating one apple on April 13th, 2071 is a final consequence (not only for the apple) that is independent of the day on which the decision is made to consume this sequence.
+Adam was created rational and he is aware of the fact that a rational decision maker has to first identify what a final consequence is.^{fn3} Adam adopts the standard economic view that a final consequence is a list of quantities of apples to be consumed on each day.
+Thus, for example, the sequence which describes eating one apple on April 13th, 2071 is a final consequence (not only for the apple) independent of the day on which the decision is made to consume this sequence.

-Assume that when Adam enters Eden, the following assumptions are satisfied:
+Assume that Adam enters Eden satisfying the following assumptions:

-(i) Adam possesses preferences $\succeq$ over the set of streams of apple consumption (sequences of nonnegative integers).
+(1) Adam possesses preferences \geq over the set of streams of apple consumption (sequences of non-negative integers).

-(ii) Given a consumption stream $c = (c_s)$ and a day t, his preferences $\succeq{t,c}$ over the changes in his consumption from time t onward are derived from $\succeq$ (that is, for any two vector of integers $\Delta$ and $\Delta'$ , interpreted as changes in apple consumption from period t onward, $\Delta \succeq{t,c} \Delta'$ if and only if $(c_1, \ldots, c_t + \Delta_1, c_t + \Delta_2, \ldots) \succeq (c_1, \ldots, c_t + \Delta'1, c_t + \Delta'2, \ldots)$ ).

-(iii) Adam likes to eat up to two apples a day and cannot bear to eat more than two apples a day.
+(2) Given a consumption stream $c = (c_s)$ and a day t, his preferences $\succeq{t,c}$ over the changes in his consumption from time t onward are derived from \succeq (that is, for any two vector of integers Δ and Δ' , interpreted as changes in apple consumption from period t onward, $\Delta \succeq{t,c} \Delta'$ iff $(c_1, \ldots, c_t + \Delta_1, c_t + \Delta_2, \ldots) \succeq (c_1, \ldots, c_t + \Delta'1, c_t + \Delta'2, \ldots)$).
+(3) Adam likes to eat up to 2 apples a day and cannot bear to eat more than 2 apples a day.

-(iv) Adam is impatient.
-In each period he would be delighted to increase his consumption right away from zero to one apples in exchange for two apples the next day and from one to two apples in exchange for one apple the next day.
+(4) Adam is impatient.
+In each period he would be delighted to increase his consumption right away from 0 to 1 apples in exchange for two apples the next day and from 1 to 2 apples in exchange from one apple the next day.
 (This strong impatience assumption is not implausible even for individuals outside the Garden of Eden.
-In fact, one of the primary motivations of the hyperbolic discounting literature is the fact that there are people who prefer one apple today over two apples tomorrow and, at the same time, prefer two apples in 21 days to one in 20 days.)

-(v) Adam does not expect to live for more than 120 years.
+In fact, one of the primary motivations of the hyperbolic discounting literature is the fact that there are people who prefer one apple today over two apples tomorrow and at the same time prefer two apples in 21 days to one in 20 days.)
+(5) Adam does not expect to live for more than 120 years.